frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 Jesus, give me a deeper humility.
 "Blessed are they that hunger and thirst after justice"---justice can be another word for holiness---"for they shall have their fill" (Matt.
 5:6).

-The more we pray and earnestly pray, the more grace we receive to starve out our self-love and to grow in divine love.
-As that divine love grows, self-love automatically diminishes.
+"The more we pray, and earnestly pray, the more grace we receive to starve out our self-love and to grow in divine love.
+As that divine love grows, self-love automatically diminishes."
 Lord, increase in us your love.

-We can come to the Mass with greater devotion each time, knowing that it\'s here where everything can get offered up.
+We can come to the Mass with greater devotion each time, knowing that it's here where everything can get offered up.

-We surrender all our perverted inclinations and habits, our vain affections and attachments, our own will with all its wishes and excitements.
+"We surrender all our perverted inclinations and habits, our vain affections and attachments, our own will with all its wishes and excitements" (Baur, *ibid*.).

 "Blessed are you, Lord, God of all creation, for through your goodness we have this bread to offer, which earth has given, and human hands have made" (Order of Mass: Liturgy of the Eucharist).

 We place everything on the paten---our nothingness.
 We ask Our Lord to offer them to His heavenly Father: the totality of our being.

-To offer up means to renounce.
-It means breaking with our own finite personal self, to belong wholly to God, dedicated to Him, united with Him---for always, seriously---lock, stock, and barrel.
+"To offer up means to renounce.
+It means breaking with our own finite personal self, to belong wholly to God, dedicated to Him, united with Him" (Baur, *ibid*.)---for always, seriously---lock, stock, and barrel.

 Lord, help us to make use of each opportunity of the Mass to grow.
 Get rid of all these things that we carry with us, this excess baggage.
 Help us to lose ourselves completely in you.